Is Working Remotely In Thailand Possible In 2023?

 Woman sitting with laptop on the summer beach at sunset

-Why should I work remotely in Thailand?
+Why should I work remotely from Thailand?

 Weather in Thailand

 The weather in Thailand is fantastic.
 There are three seasons; Hot, Hotter and Hottest.
-Even during the rainy season during June–October, the temperature can hit around 35 degrees, so you can dry off fast.
+Even during the rainy season; June–October, the temperature can hit around 35 degrees, so you can dry off fast.
 Having an emergency Poncho is a great idea as they are lightweight and can keep you dry.
 You will never need a hoody unless the air conditioning is super cold in the mall.

 Keeping costs low in Thailand

-When starting up your own business or working remotely, one of the main deciding factors is how much will it all cost?
+When starting up your own business or working remotely, one of the main deciding factors is how much will it all cost.

 8,000 Baht a month can generally get you a one-bedroom condo with access to a gym and swimming pool.
-Getting your laundry done can cost around 50baht per KG.
-Food can cost under 60Baht.
+Extras, such as a person cleaning the condo will cost around 1000 baht.

 Working remotely in a different time zone